MetalHexx/TeensyROM-UI/README.md

 ## The Project Story
 I am a late bloomer commodore 64 nerd.
 I found a C64 at an auction and thought, hey, maybe I can find a way to control one of these with MIDI to make some music.
 I started researching ways to get some games on this thing.

 I experimented with KungFu Flash which was really cool.
 I pondered an Ultimate II+.
 The problem was, none of them had midi and the Kerberos is impossible to find.
-But then -- I found TeensyROM and it had MIDI capability too.
+But then -- I found TeensyROM and it had MIDI support too.
 Perfect!

 The one thing that all these amazing carts have in common is that they're kind of slow at navigating over thousands of files.
 It's a bit overwhelming.
 Trying to find that one game you played before but having trouble?
-I've been there. :) This project aims to solve that problem.
+I've been there. :) This project primary aims to solve that problem.

 I contacted the creator, Mr Travis S, and started brainstorming.
 After a lot of hard work, late nights and bugging Travis with crazy ideas, I now offer this UI and hope it finds a place in your retro workflow.
 Enjoy!